olivervu25/Julia-fundamentals/README.md

 ### Contents

+### Crash Course by Examples
-- `Crash Course by Examples`: This folder is the heart of the repository.
-It contains Julia code snippets and mini-projects where I've implemented popular problems and concepts.
-These examples are designed to give a hands-on feel for Julia's capabilities, especially in statistical analysis and data handling.
+This folder contains Julia code snippets and mini-projects based on Part 1 of the "Statistics with Julia" book.
+It's a great starting point for those new to Julia, offering practical examples and problems to understand the basics of the language, particularly in the context of statistical analysis and data handling.

+### Simulation of Dynamic Models
+This folder is inspired by Part 10 of the "Statistics with Julia" book and focuses on simulating different models using various simulation methods.
+Here, you'll find more advanced applications of Julia in modeling dynamic systems, showcasing the language's power and flexibility in dealing with complex simulations.

 ## Learning Objectives